kishansairam9/ShardedKVStore/README.md

 KVStore Server Parameters

 positional arguments:
-  storage_loc           Location for storage of all logging and database
+  storage_loc           Location storage of all logging and database, inside storage root configuration for each machine

 optional arguments:
   -h, --help            show this help message and exit